oenu/Nebulate/readme.md

 ---

-## Motivation
+# Motivation

 <!-- Why did I make this -->

 When on YouTube I forget to check Nebula for new releases.
 This means I end up watching videos that have longer and ad-free versions only to be reminded during a sponsor read for a service I already pay for.
 I wanted a way to easily see if a video is available in Nebula and to easily watch it.
 I built this project to solve this problem and hopefully help others who want to support creators on Nebula, but who's default platform is YouTube.

+> This is a personal project built in a week.
+If you are looking for driven Junior Dev please [get in touch](https://www.linkedin.com/in/adamnb)

-## Composition
+# Composition

 <!-- What is this package -->

+### Node Package
 This is a Node package that uses a Nebula account to match YouTube videos to Nebula releases.
 It relies on YouTubes public API to get video information and an undocumented Nebula API.
 Data is stored in a MongoDB database and a fast lookup table is generated and sent to clients to reduce load on the Nebula API.
 This table holds a list of YouTube videos that are known to be from Nebula creators and a list of the videos that are available in Nebula.

-The mongoDB database holds approximately 44,000 videos at this time and take up around 7MB with lookup tables shipped to users taking up approximately 360KB (1/4 the size of the screenshot at the head of this file).
+The mongoDB database holds approximately 44,000 videos at this time and take up around 7MB with lookup tables shipped to users taking up approximately 360KB (1/4 the size of the screenshots in this file).

+### Chrome Extension
+This is a Chrome extension that interfaces with the node package to offer video redirects to [Nebula](https://nebula.app/) based on whether a good match candidate exists in the mongoDB database.

-## Installation
+# Installation

  <!-- How to install -->